 Great for Your Mental Health

-Sewing and crafting are a great way to have your creative juices running.
-As you create, you naturally release endorphin, the happy hormone, which helps you relax and remain you happy.
+Sewing and crafting are great ways to have your creative juices running.
+As you create, you naturally release endorphin, the happy hormone, which helps you relax and remain happy.
 Also, sewing does not make you feel guilty, even when you don’t do a perfect job.
 This makes you relax as you make something you will end up using.
 The look on your kid’s faces when you sew them something they like will also keep you happy and boost your self-esteem.

 Best Performance – Singer 4452